How to Create a Great Back to School Email

 User-generated content also proves useful when you don’t have resources for a full-scale photo shoot but want unique images in your emails.
 Plus, real people are always more emotionally engaging than pre-arranged models.

 5. Add product recommendations.

-When done properly, a block with recommended items can benefit your school emailing in many ways.
+When done properly, a block with personalized recommendations in emails can benefit your school messages in many ways.
 Among others, they drive the attention towards the products in focus, showcase offers that otherwise can be missed, encourage deeper reading, and increase an average purchase value.

 What’s more, you can make such recommendations relevant and personalized by filling the block with dynamic content.
 For example, in the eSputnik system you can set up dynamic blocks straight in the editor, and they will be automatically filled with the right items in real time.

 This means your readers will no longer receive offers with irrelevant prices or out-of-stock items no matter when they open your message.
 And recommendations in abandoned browse and abandoned cart emails will be built based on the viewed products: people will see exactly what they were looking for on your website.

 Learn more about personalized recommendations functionality

 Free materials are always a good reason to reach out.
 It’s also an idea for brands that aren’t related to back to school in any way but still want to commit.